oscarotero/env/README.md

 ## Default value

-By default, if the value does not exits, returns `null`, but you can change for any other value:
+By default, if the value does not exist, returns `null`, but you can change for any other value:

 ```php
 Env::$default = false;